 I think the pink flowers in this pattern are Peonies.

-The first thing I imagine when I think about Chinese pottery is the traditional blue and white patterns.
+The first thing I imagine about Chinese pottery is the traditional blue and white patterns.
 That is probably because when I grew up in Hong Kong, my mother used to collect blue and white pottery and have it on display.

 Blue and white pottery designs have been famous in China for many centuries.
 The patterns first became widely used in Chinese porcelain in the 14th century, after the cobalt pigment for the blue began to be imported from Persia.

-This traditional Chinese pattern is taken from a very fine vase of blue-and-white china.
-The large flowers are arranged all over the surface of the vase in equilateral triangles.
+This traditional Chinese pattern is taken from a magnificent vase of blue-and-white china.
+The large flowers are arranged in equilateral triangles over the vase’s surface.

 This traditional Chinese pattern is from a blue and white bottle.